 Fit employees would only be entitled not to come to work if:

-- they work in one of the abovementioned industries “cancelled” by the Belgian Federal Government until 5 April 2020 (e.g., bars and shops, see above);
+- they work in one of the abovementioned industries “cancelled” by the Belgian Federal Government (e.g. as of time of writing (10 June 2020), cinemas, amusement parks, spa centres, swimming pools);

-In any event, if generic reassurance doesn’t suffice and as far as possible, it is recommended to invite employees who refuse to attend work to work remotely.
-In extreme circumstances, such refusals may be treated as a disciplinary matter.
+In any event, if generic reassurance does not suffice and as far as possible, it is recommended to invite employees who refuse to attend work to work remotely.
+In extreme circumstances and if not based on any valid grounds / fears, such refusals may be treated as a disciplinary matter.

 What are employers’ obligations where offices are partially or fully closed?

 If this is practically possible and if adequate wordings are included in the concerned employees’ employment agreement (or in any addenda), certain employees could continue to work remotely.
-This measure is in principle mandatory for 'non-essential' businesses (see above) and strongly recommended for 'essential' businesses.
+This measure is strongly recommended for all companies where possible.

 If the premises must partially or fully close because of COVID-19 (e.g., no material or clients, workplace infected or mandatory closure ordered by the Belgian authorities), the employer can put its employee(s) on temporary unemployment.
 During this period, employees will receive unemployment benefits paid by the Belgian state and will in principle no longer receive any salary from the employer.